AnneEstoppey/NorthSea_Dashboard/readme.md

 ## Interactive Dashboard, Norwegian North Sea Oil&Gas Production - 1971 to 2023
 Direct live link to Dashboard: https://northseadashboard.streamlit.app/

-The goal of creating this dashboard is to work with production data directly from the downloaded files (.csv and shapefiles), and visualize the field production through the years.
+The goal of creating this dashboard is to work with production data directly from the downloaded files (.csv and shapefiles), and visualize the field production through the years.<br>

 With the slider, the user can move through the years and select years 1971 to 2023 with increment of 5 years.

+Hovering close to the data points or field outlines will show popups with more detailed information.

 Production units are mill Sm3 OE (million Standard cubic meters Oil Equivanlent).